3DPrintDemon/Demon_Eddy/README.md

 > Make sure you have everything set up correctly & working before you try printing.
 Improper setup & use can & will casue printer damage!
 This is on you.

-Set your toolhead with the nozzle 20mm off the bed & run this command from the console:
+Set your toolhead with the Eddy probe 20mm off the bed & run this command from the console:
 ```
 LDC_CALIBRATE_DRIVE_CURRENT CHIP=btt_eddy
 ```